Operations at ELET are Now Virtual

 At Elder Law of East Tennessee, we have been closely following news about the Coronavirus (COVID-19) and planning for the unknown – just as we do for all of our clients on a daily basis.

-We are now encouraging appointments to be made by video or phone conference.
+To protect our community and clients, we are still encouraging appointments to be made by video or phone conference.
 Emma Parrott is ready to assist you with scheduling your preferred virtual format.
 Please know both options are user-friendly.

 We recognize that our primary clientele are those most vulnerable to this virus, and we are taking precautions to protect their safety.
 This includes frequent use of hand sanitizer, frequent disinfecting of office common spaces, signage reminding those with any flu-like symptoms to reschedule appointments, and encouraging staff to work from home to minimize exposure.
 As always, we are requiring employees to stay home for as long as needed if they are sick.
 We continue to monitor the situation and prepare for a range of possibilities.

-While operating our main office with limited staff, and in case of closure or quarantine, all staff are prepared to continue working for you from home.
-Our staff will have access to clients’ documents and systems used to communicate, including remote access to their direct ELET phone line.
-Attorneys can conduct consultations and meetings by phone or video conference.
-Physical papers and mail may be a challenge in the case of a complete closure, but we will be able to email, fax, etc., as usual.
+While continuing to operate our main office with limited staff, our team is continuing to work for you from home.
+Our staff has access to clients’ documents and systems used to communicate, including remote access to their direct ELET phone line.
+Attorneys are capable of conducting consultations and meetings by phone or video conference.

 We know many of you are reasonably concerned about your elder loved ones in residential care facilities.
 Our Care Coordinators are aware of the growing number of facilities increasing visitor restrictions in order to protect their vulnerable residents.
 Some are refusing all visitors, while others are performing screenings upon entry.
 We will continue to advocate for our clients with care providers and facilities, but our usual visits may be interrupted due to infection control measures or in the event of a quarantine.
 We encourage concerned family members to reach out to their Care Coordinator to discuss contingency plans in case community programs or caregiver services are cancelled.